 Some people don’t like the word faith.
 I can understand that.
 It’s rather unnerving having to trust something you can’t see.
 But the odd thing about faith, is that we exhibit it every day.
 Every time we sit in a chair we trust it will hold us.
 The one that always blows my mind is how a jumbo jet stays in the air with all that weight just because it has wings.
 But I exhibit faith each time I get on a plane trusting it will get me to my destination.

 There are plenty of things we can’t see.
 The wind, wifi, the actual waves in a microwave, the facility that makes the chocolate we munch on…and love.
 We see the effect of the wind on the trees and we know it’s real.
 Our food gets hot in a minute inside this electric box.
 Amazing.
 Love is harder to quantify.

 Love is a feeling that isn’t visible, but we know when we feel it.
 Love is also a verb, an action we extend or feel the effects of.
 We exhibit faith when we trust that when a person says they love us that they really mean it.
 When there is no one saying it, or even extending it in our life, there are big consequences.
 We need love.
 We need to know we are loved.
 Life becomes difficult and depressing if we don’t have that need met.

 How do I know that I am deeply loved?
 I didn’t always feel that way.
 I’ve wrestled with truly believing someone loves me when I perceived something otherwise.
 It’s taken me learning how to trust something unseen…faith…to be able to get to this spot.

 I changed jobs a few years after college and moved close to where a roommate from college lived.
 I loved him like a brother, and was excited to live close to my friend.
 He had a demanding job and a very filled life with friends, and he never drove the 25 miles to come and visit.
 I always had to drive his way if we were going to hang out.
 Usually this didn’t bother me all that much, because I loved spending time with him.
 But I wrestled at times when he didn’t initiate as much as I did and never came my direction…does he really love me?

 Part of my depression was feeling unloved or not knowing I was loved.
 I would never have come out of my depression until I truly believed that I was loved even if no one was nearby to tell me.
-I had to believe my counselor loved me and cared for me even though I was limited to one hour a week with him.
+I had to choose to believe my counselor loved me and cared for me even though I was limited to one hour a week with him.
 I had to cling to the truth even though there was no immediate way to affirm that truth.
 I needed faith in order to come out of my depression.

 There is another way I know I am deeply loved.
 Believe it or not, God the Father says it.
 “I have loved you with an everlasting love; I have drawn you with unfailing kindness.”
 He says in the Bible’s book of Jeremiah.
-I can choose not to believe that He loves me because He doesn’t show up daily as the mailman.
-OR I can choose to trust He loves me even when it is written in a book penned 2000 years ago.
-I choose to believe it because I see the effect of His love resounding around me, like the reflection of the building in the image.
-I see His reflection in my wife, my family and friends, in the situations around me.
-I never see God, I see his reflections everywhere.
-To know it is an everlasting love that is never withdrawn is so crucial for me.
-I hope it can be for you too.
-I would have never come out of my depression without believing God’s love for me, or without His help.
+I can choose NOT to believe He loves me because He doesn’t show up daily in some tangible form.
+Or, I can choose to trust He loves me because it is written in a book penned 2,000 years ago.

 Having the power of a choice is key to coming out from under the cloud of depression.
-Holding on to love is a choice.
-You need to choose to believe you are deeply loved.
+Holding on to love is one of those essential choices.
+You need to remember and consistently choose to believe you are deeply loved.
 I have to make that choice every day to believe it.
 But that is what gives me hope.
 And that is how I can say that I have been set free.
 Set free from depression because I hold on to love.
 Is that a bridge you are willing to cross over?